01732 360 095

 The desired use of the basement will usually dictate the level of dryness required.
 Underground municipal car parks, for example, will not need to be as dry as a habitable basement, so it may be acceptable if there are some damp patches or puddles.
 A residential basement or office space, however, will be required to be completely dry and the waterproofing systems needed will be different to reflect the different levels of dryness.

 To enable us to choose the level of dryness we require for our basement area, different grades of the internal environment have been identified.
 These grades give a clear view of the levels of acceptable dampness in different underground environments and depend on how dry the internal space has to be.
 Waterproofing products and systems are then selected to provide the waterproofing protection necessary to achieve the required grade.

 Identify the problem: Waterproofing or Damp Proofing?

-The British Standard 8102:2009 is the ‘Code of Practice for Protection of Below Ground Structures Against Water from the Ground’.
+The British Standard 8102:2022 is the ‘Code of Practice for Protection of Below Ground Structures Against Water Ingress’.
 To achieve successful basement waterproofing and a system that fulfils its design function, it is imperative to follow the recommendations and requirements of the British Standard as closely as possible.
 To give a clearer view of the different grades of basement waterproofing protection, this table clearly states the level of dryness that the waterproofing systems are expected to achieve and provides general examples in relation to basement usage.